Starrcade (1999)

 The 1999 Starrcade was the 17th annual Starrcade professional wrestling pay-per-view (PPV) event produced by World Championship Wrestling (WCW).
 It took place on December 19, 1999, from the MCI Center in Washington, D.C.

 The main event was between Bret Hart and Goldberg for the WCW World Heavyweight Championship.
 The match was notable for a concussion Hart sustained, which ultimately led to his retirement in 2000.
 After Hart won the title at the Mayhem event, Goldberg challenged Hart to a match for the title.
 The match ended in a screwjob, with Goldberg losing unfairly.
 Soon after the event, Hart formed and led a new incarnation of the New World Order group.
 Other matches included a ladder match between Chris Benoit and Jeff Jarrett for the WCW United States Heavyweight Championship, a Powerbomb match between Sid Vicious and Kevin Nash, and Sting against The Total Package.
 In 2015, all WCW pay-per-views were made available on the WWE Network.
+The ppv generated 145,000 ppv buys.

 Storylines

 The event featured wrestlers from pre-existing scripted feuds and storylines.
 Wrestlers portrayed villains, heroes, or less distinguishable characters in the scripted events that built tension and culminated in a wrestling match or series of matches.

 The main match of Starrcade was between Bret Hart and Goldberg.
 At Mayhem, the previous pay-per-view event, Hart won a tournament to become the new WCW World Heavyweight Champion.
 Afterwards, Goldberg challenged Hart to a match at Starrcade for the title.
 They showed respect for each other, and won the WCW World Tag Team Championship together.
 They lost the title one week later to The Outsiders.

-In September, Eric Bischoff was relieved of his position as the president of World Championship Wrestling.
+In September, Eric Bischoff was relieved of his position as the president of WCW.
 Vince Russo, who previously worked for the World Wrestling Federation, was hired as a writer, and made many changes to the programming.
 He was portrayed on-screen as "The Powers That Be", a mysterious, unseen power source that controlled the promotion.
 The programming was changed in style, with more time devoted to non-wrestling segments, and more coherent storylines.
 Russo has received criticism for some of his contributions, however, and Bischoff has described Russo's storylines as dark and unsophisticated.